Kibetdonald/Spring-Boot-Annotations/README.md

  ```
  # 9. @SpringBootApplication
  It consists of @Configuration, @ComponentScan, and @EnabeAutoConfiguration.
 The class annotated with @SpringBootApplication is kept in the base package.
 This annotation does the component scan.
 However, only the sub-packages are scanned.

+# 10.  @GetMapping annotation
+ Indicates that the function processes a GET request.

+# 11. @PostMapping annotation
+ Indicates that a function processes a POST request.

+# 12. @PutMapping annotation
+ Indicates that a function processes a PUT request.

+# 13. @DeleteMapping annotation
+ Indicates that a function processes a DELETE request.